 Love can cause heartache and even heart break.
 These are mere figures of speech, but what about people who have had a ]]>heart attack]]> or heart surgery?
 Can someone with heart disease safely have sex?

 Imagine the heart as a pump.
 It receives incoming blood from the whole body through the veins, then pumps it back out to the body through the arteries.
 It regulates its pumping action with a complex arrangement of electrical controllers called pacemakers.
 The term heart disease can encompass any condition that affects the blood vessels, the pacemakers, or the heart muscle itself.

-atherosclerosis, or narrowing of the arteries.
+A significant component of heart disease is ]]>atherosclerosis]]>, or narrowing of the arteries.
 When arteries become clogged with plaque, caused by the build-up of fatty materials, blood flows less freely and the tissues supplied by those arteries can die from lack of oxygen and other nutrients.
 When the tissue being supplied is the heart, the resulting condition is known as a myocardial infarction, or heart attack.

 Resuming Sex After a Heart Attack

 You may be able to have sex again 3-4 weeks after a heart attack, according to the American Academy of Family Physicians.
 Talk to your doctor about a time line that is best for you for resuming sexual activity.
 Once you are ready to have sex again, keep these things in mind:

 - Avoid sexual intercourse for at least 1-3 hours after eating or consuming alcohol.

 - Sex should not be stressful.
 Pick a time when you and your partner are relaxed.

 - Select a place that is peaceful and free of interruptions.

 - The room should be temperature-controlled and well-ventilated.